jaditi930/Word-Composition/README.md

 # Word Composition

 ## Overview
-This C++ program is designed to find the longest and second longest compounded words from a list of words provided in an input file.
+This C++ program is designed to find the longest and second longest compound words from a list of words provided in an input file.
 It utilizes a trie data structure for efficient word storage and searching.
 The program also measures and displays the execution time for processing the input.

 ## Code Overview